donkirkby/live-py-plugin/docs/starting_space_tracer.md

     pip install space_tracer

+If you haven't installed Python packages before, read Brett Cannon's [quick-and-dirty guide].
 Then I use it to run the script.
 It will show what's happening inside.
 Just replace the `python` part of the command line with `space_tracer`.

     $ space_tracer url_client.py
     from urllib.parse import urlencode                |